codepath/android_guides/Design-Support-Library.md

 #### Adding Vector Drawable Library

 Android Studio v1.4 provides backwards support for vector drawables to pre-Lollipop devices by creating the PNG assets automatically at compile time.
-The support library eliminates this necessity by providing vector drawable support for older Android versions, but we need to first disable this auto-generation tool by adding these lines to our Gradle configuration:
+The support library eliminates this necessity by providing vector drawable support for older Android versions, but we need to first disable this auto-generation tool by adding these lines to our `app/build.gradle` configuration:

 ```gradle